bitbound/Make-EXE/README.md

 # Make-EXE
 Easily package your PowerShell or batch scripts into EXEs and embed resource files.

 > Some day, when I have spare time, I'll refactor all this to use proper MVVM architecture.
 Maybe even throw in some unit tests.
 But until then, I know it's bad.
+I was but a wee little programmer back when I created this.

 ### Instructions:
 * After installing Make-EXE, there should be a "Make EXE" option when right-clicking PS1 or BAT files.